nathro/AutoTransform/README.md

 AutoTransform is a structured, schema based approach to large scale code modification.
 It provides a structure for designing and implementing these types of modifications using common components that can be utilized to accelerate development.

+### Example Use Cases

+Here is a short, non-exhaustive list of potential use cases.

+ - **Library owners**: Updates to libraries might break existing uses due to changes in API.
+As part of these updates, you can release transformations that will bring existing uses in line with your updates
+ - **Language developers**: Much like libraries, changes to languages can release new features or functionality with improved performance characteristics.
+Transformations can be developed to ease adoption of these new features.
+ - **Codebase Maintainance**: Maintaining large codebases can be cumbersome, setting up automated transformations for things like lint/format/style issues can allow easier, automated maintainance of your codebase.
+ - **Deprecation**: Deprecating existing things (such as experimental features) can be done safely and automatically through setting up transformations.

+Any time someone is writing repetitive code, AutoTransform can help.
+It can be your most productive developer!

 ### Installing

 > **⚠ WARNING:** AutoTransform requires Python 3.10